jon-lin/TweetTones/docs/README.md

-## Tweet Tones
+## TweetTones

 ### Background

-Tweet Tones is a data visualization web app that displays a sentiment analysis of a Twitter user's most recent tweets.
+TweetTones is a data visualization web app that displays a sentiment analysis of a Twitter user's most recent tweets.

 Written in JavaScript and HTML5, the app uses multiple APIs and web technologies to provide a clean interface for looking at tweet analyses.